 Though the majority of things to do in Nicosia takes place in the southern part of the city.
 Cross over the border to the northern part of the Cypriot capital to see what it is like.
 The Nicosia border crossing is incredibly straightforward and only takes a few minutes.

 Northern Nicosia is as safe as the southern side and many tourists cross the Green Line in order to visit Selimiye Mosque and Buyuk Han.

 Cross the border at Ledra Street

-The best place to cross the board is at Ledra Street crossing, which is the most commonly used by tourists.
+The best place to cross the board is at Ledra Street Crossing, which is the most commonly used by tourists.
 It is also the closest to the main Selimiye Mosque.
 Make sure to bring along your passport as you will not be permitted to enter the northern part of Nicosia without it.

 13. Selimiye Mosque

 One of the most recognisable landmarks in Nicosia and one of the top things to do is visit Selimiye Mosque.
 It is located only five minute walk from the green line crossing at Ledra Street.
-And it a good starting point for exploring the North side of Nicosia.
+And it is a good starting point for exploring the North side of Nicosia.

 It was originally known as the Cathedral of Agia Sofia before later being converted into a mosque.
 If you like to go inside Selimiye Mosque, you will need to take your shoes off before entering.
 Females will be required to wear a headscarf, if you are not carrying one they are provided for free.

 14. Büyük Han